interplaydc/interplaydc.github.io/_leaders/mike.md

 position: Website Administrator
 ---

+InterPlay is where Mike embraces the discomfort that authenticity can sometimes create (for him).

 Mike used to try to gain love and acceptance by following the rules.

-Then when he went to an InterPlay retreat, he noticed that the other participants brought something else to their lives.
+Then, when he went to an InterPlay retreat, he noticed that the other participants brought something else to their lives.
 They were allowing themselves to be guided by their bodies.
 Now when he leads InterPlay forms, he seeks to create an environment that allows participants to have whatever